FlyingKatsu/ProgressBarGenerator/README.md

 #### Changes and Fixes

+- Added two more goal text inputs, a separate miter input for title/goal text, and consolidated update functions for title text, goal text, and progress values (0.1.6)
 - Updated the goal and title text updates to use the specified miterLimit (0.1.5)
 - Fixed missing font reference introduced in 0.1.2 (0.1.5)
 - Added miterLimit input for adjusting sharp corner artifacts in rendered font strokes (0.1.4)